Bowie, Elvis and Lemmy: Which Famous Drug Diet Was the Worst?

 Buckley wrote: "While planning the follow-up to Young Americans, Bowie would sit in the house with a pile of high-quality cocaine atop the glass coffee table, a sketch pad and a stack of books.
 Psychic Self-Defense by Dion Fortune was his favourite.
 Its author describes the book as a 'safeguard for protecting yourself against paranormal malevolence'.
 Psychic Self-Defense's instructions ('Sever all connections with suspected originators') seem like a paradigm for the isolated and suspicious mode in which Bowie conducted himself during this period, except, of course, for one of Fortune's key tenets: 'Keep away from drugs.'"

 "Coke is an appetite suppressant, so it makes sense that he's only really eating milk and red peppers – because he's not going to be as hungry as he otherwise would be.
 It's going to help prevent him wanting to break his strict diet," explain the Volteface guys.
 "Besides that, milk has got nutrients in terms of fats and things, so I guess it's fairly well sustaining.
 It's better than nothing.
 Cocaine is by far the worst part of it, obviously.
 His mental health would definitely be affected if he's using every day.
-You could have one cocaine binge and suffer from paranoia and anxiety and paranoid delusions.
+There's not really a strong correlation between how much you use and how bad the adverse effects are – you could have one cocaine binge and suffer from paranoia and anxiety and paranoid delusions.
 But if you're doing multiple grams a day it's almost inevitable that you're going to suffer from paranoid delusions at some point soon."

 This, of course, is reflected in Bowie's behaviour as outlined by Buckley's book.